Community-Owned Mineral Rights: Pros and Cons

 For example, communities may use the proceeds to build schools, hospitals, roads, or public transportation systems, thereby improving the quality of life for residents.
 The community could also use the funds to support local businesses, create jobs, and foster economic self-sufficiency.

-Additionally, community-owned mineral rights can allow communities to control how their resources are used, ensuring that the extraction and development of minerals are conducted in a way that benefits the people rather than external corporate interests.
+Additionally, communities can control how their resources are used through community-owned mineral rights, ensuring that they conduct the extraction and development of minerals in a way that benefits the people rather than external corporate interests.
 This can help prevent exploitation and promote sustainable practices.

 Social and Cultural Empowerment